 Russia says it will give U.S. proof of attempted Ukrainian strike on Putin residence

-Russia claims it decoded data from a Ukrainian drone targeting its presidential residence and will share evidence with the U.S.; Ukraine and Western officials dispute this.
+Russia claims the decoded drone data shows a Ukrainian strike on a presidential residence and will share it with the U.S. amid disputes and potential impact on Ukraine war talks.

 - On Jan 1, Russia said it extracted and decoded a file from a Ukrainian drone downed earlier this week showing it targeted the Russian Presidential Residence in the Novgorod region.